Septima/malstroem/README.md

 * Local watershed for each bluespot
 * Pour points (point where water leaves blue spot when it is filled to its maximum capacity)
 * Flow paths between blue spots
+* Rain incident can be specified either as a single scalar value (x mm) or as a raster
-* Fill volume at specified rain incidents
+* Fill volume at specified rain incident
-* Spill over between blue spots at specified rain incidents
+* Spill over between blue spots at specified rain incident
+* Approximate water level and extent of partially filled bluespots

 Assumptions
 -----------